EspressoSystems/espresso/README.md

  -->

 # Espresso
-Espresso is the layer 1 protocol developed by Espresso Systems.
-It is built on the [Jellyfish](EspressoSystems/jellyfish) cryptographic library and the [CAP](EspressoSystems/cap) protocol.
+Espresso is the decentralized sequencer for layer 2 scaling solutions developed by Espresso Systems.
+It is built on the [HotShot](EspressoSystems/HotShot) consensus protocol.
+This demo runs the [CAP](EspressoSystems/cap) protocol as an example layer 2 application.

 ## Disclaimer